spyros-zikos/CEID-Software-Engineering/README.md

 git clone https://github.com/gregdeli/Software-Engineering-Project
 ```
 2. Create the database with commands from file 'dabase/casheri_db'.
+3. Download file from 'https://download.geofabrik.de/europe/greece-latest.osm.pbf' and save it to 'app/casheri/osm_files/' with it's default name.
-3. Open folder app/casheri with NetBeans.
+4. Open folder app/casheri with NetBeans.
-4. Open project app/casheri with NetBeans, build it and run it.
+5. Open project app/casheri with NetBeans, build it and run it.
-5. Enjoy :)
+6. Enjoy :)

 ## Team